Advanced Search

 Collection codes

-HOLLIS also assigns codes to specific collections and sub-collections.
-To find all items in a specific collection, enter the 3-character library code followed by the collection code, with no spaces.
+HOLLIS uses collection codes for each sub-collection within a library.
+To find all items in a specific sub-collection, enter the 3-character library code followed by the collection code, with no spaces.

 Example: